Meteor-Community-Packages/meteor-autoform-select2/README.md

 ## Prerequisites

-Bootstrap and the plugin library must be installed separately.
+The plugin library must be installed separately.

 In a Meteor app directory, enter: